- Researchers develop a hybrid microscope that may improve the diagnosis of histological samples.

 The hybrid microscope is a joint invention by researchers from the University of Illinois and the Cancer Center at Illinois.
 Furthermore, Rohit Bhargava is the head researcher for this project.
-Their research article is available through the Proceedings of the National Academy of Sciences.
+Their research article is available in the Proceedings of the National Academy of Sciences.

 Biopsy with a Hybrid Microscope

 During the biopsy of histological tissue traditional microscopy techniques require the use of special coloring procedures that use dyes.
 Also, such techniques color the sample tissue and show the shapes and patterns of tissue cells.
-However, they limit our view of molecular changes underlining the cancer cell development.
+However, they limit our view of molecular changes underlining cancer cell development.

 One solution to this problem is the use of an infrared microscope.
 But this technology is expensive and common clinics cannot afford it.
 Because of this Rohit Bhargava and his team of researchers wants to find a more affordable solution.